Tooth Fairy (2010 film): Plot

 Carly's 14-year-old son, Randy, dislikes Derek.
 Randy wants to grow up to be a heavy metal star.
-When Derek defends Randy against a bully, he begins to win Randy over, and Derek begins teaching Randy to play his electric guitar better so he can win a talent show.
-Derek visits several children and tries to collect teeth and give out dollars, but a mixture of obstacles, his own incompetence, and sheer bad luck cause him to fail at his job.
-Lily says that he is the worst tooth fairy ever and denies Derek any more supplies from Jerry for the remainder of his sentence, criticizing his lack of faith in children.
+When Derek defends Randy against a bully, he begins to win him over, and he begins teaching Randy to play his electric guitar better so he can win a talent show.
+Derek visits several children and tries to collect teeth and give out dollars, but a mixture of obstacles, incompetence, and bad luck causes him to fail.
+Lily denies Derek any more supplies from Jerry for the remainder of his sentence, criticizing his lack of faith in children.
 Afterward, he is approached by a fairy named Ziggy who provides him black market supplies.
 Later that night, the items malfunction and Derek is seen by a child's mother and arrested.
-While behind bars, Tracy tells Derek that Lily extended his duty to three weeks, and offers to give Derek proper supplies if he will start acting like a tooth fairy; Carly soon comes to bail Derek out.
+Tracy tells Derek that Lily extended his duty to three weeks and offers to give him proper supplies if he will start acting like a tooth fairy; Carly soon comes to bail Derek out.

 Derek works on improving his tooth fairy skills and bonding with Tracy and Randy, but when Derek can't score a goal at a hockey game, his coach threatens to bench him at the next game.
-When he sees Carly and her kids later, he ends up taking his frustration out on Randy, who tearfully smashes his guitar after being told he will never become a rock star, and Carly, fed up with Derek's lack of optimism and inability to say "what if", breaks up with him.
-Later, Tracy comes to Derek's house to announce that he is a tooth fairy-in-training, much to Derek's annoyance, and when he mocks him and tells him to get out of his house, Tracy tells him that Derek's dream-crushing reputation hurts himself more than others.
-At the next hockey game, Derek gets back on the ice and sees Tracy, who silently encourages Derek to score a goal, and after some brief difficulty, Derek successfully scores a goal, finally learning the importance of dreams.
-Tracy then reveals to Derek that his next tooth fairy assignment is at Tess' house, and with a more confident and optimistic spirit, Derek accepts the job, gets into his tooth fairy costume, and flies away, while Tracy spreads Amnesia Dust on the audience to cover up the event.
+When he sees Carly and her kids, he takes his frustration out on Randy, telling him that he will never become a rock star.
+Randy tearfully smashes his guitar, and a disappointed Carly breaks up with him.
+Later, Tracy comes to Derek's house to announce that he is a tooth fairy-in-training, much to Derek's annoyance.
+At the next hockey game, Derek gets back on the ice and sees Tracy, who silently encourages him to score a goal, which he does, finally learning the importance of dreams.
+Tracy then reveals to Derek that his next tooth fairy assignment is at Tess' house, and Derek accepts the job, gets into his tooth fairy costume, and flies away, while Tracy spreads Amnesia Dust on the audience to cover up the event.